AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-dynamics-sms.md

 solution: Document Cloud
 level: Intermediate
 topic: Integrations
+thumbnail: KT-7249.jpg
 ---

 # Send notifications using Adobe Sign for Microsoft Dynamics 365 and Marketo

-When you create an Adobe Sign agreement, it may be useful to send a text message, email, or push notification to let the signer know it's on its way.
-To send an SMS from Marketo, you first need to purchase an SMS management feature.
-There are other Marketo SMS solutions to choose from, but this walkthrough uses Twilio SMS.
-More information about purchasing and configuring Twilio SMS can be found [here.](https://launchpoint.marketo.com/twilio/twilio-sms-for-marketo/)
+Learn how to send a text message, email, or push notification to let the signer know an agreement is on it's way using Adobe Sign for Microsoft Dynamics 365 and Marketo.
+To send notifications from Marketo, you first need to purchase or configure a Marketo SMS management feature.
+This walkthrough uses [Twilio SMS](https://launchpoint.marketo.com/twilio/twilio-sms-for-marketo/), but there are other Marketo SMS solutions available.

 ## Prerequisites